-course of study must be occupation-specific (i.e., radiologic technician, accounting, teacher certification).
-No funds shall be provided for general academic programs (i.e. General Studies, Bachelor of Business Administration, Bachelor of Art, etc.).

-- Total course of study will take no longer than 104 weeks (2 years) to complete and be a certificate or degree program. - The customer must demonstrate that he/she has the financial resources to attend long-term training. - Continuing Education and other similar courses will be approved if the following conditions apply: - The customer must have a specific occupational goal - The customer must have a work history or educational background that relates to the occupational goal. - The customer must present evidence describing how the proposed training will increase his/her employment marketability. - ITAs may be utilized for expenses related to training, including but not limited to the following: books, tuition and fees, supplies, tools, uniform pants and shoes, certification, licensing, testing fees, background checks, drug testing for entrance into training, medical requirements for training entrance, etc. - Customers accepted on a provisional basis receive assistance on a case-by-case basis. - ITAs will not be used for payment of late fees caused by customer error or delay.
+- All applicants must apply for the Pell Grant and/or HOPE Scholarship program, if eligible.
+Depending on the need and availability of WIOA funding, Pell funds may be combined with WIOA funds to cover total expenses. - On a case-by-case basis, WIOA funding may be provided for college level and post baccalaureate instruction.
+The following conditions must be met: - The customer must be accepted into a certificate or diploma program, and the course of study must be occupation-specific (i.e., radiologic technician, accounting, teacher certification).
+No funds shall be provided for general academic programs (i.e. General Studies, Bachelor of Business Administration, Bachelor of Art, etc.). - Total course of study will take no longer than 104 weeks (2 years) to complete and be a certificate or degree program. - The customer must demonstrate that he/she has the financial resources to attend long-term training. - Continuing Education and other similar courses will be approved if the following conditions apply: - The customer must have a specific occupational goal - The customer must have a work history or educational background that relates to the occupational goal. - The customer must present evidence describing how the proposed training will increase his/her employment marketability. - ITAs may be utilized for expenses related to training, including but not limited to the following: books, tuition and fees, supplies, tools, uniform pants and shoes, certification, licensing, testing fees, background checks, drug testing for entrance into training, medical requirements for training entrance, etc. - Customers accepted on a provisional basis receive assistance on a case-by-case basis. - ITAs will not be used for payment of late fees caused by customer error or delay.
 The customer will be responsible for these fees, as well as other fines or penalties. - ITA-funded training may be completed in conjunction with alternative training activities, included on-the-job training, customized training, and internships.
-Such coordination will be clearly identified in the customer's IEP. - Funding is limited to \$7,000 for a single year and \$3,000 for two years. - Customers may choose the training provider that best meets their specific needs from any of the organizations included on the Eligible Training Provider List (ETPL).
-Data and information for each provider is provided to help the customer make an informed choice.

-7. Entrepreneurial Skills Training and Microenterprise Services - Provide a description of how the area will coordinate and promote entrepreneurial skills training and micro enterprise services.
+Such coordination will be clearly identified in the customer's IEP. - Funding is limited to \$7,000 for a single year with an additional \$3,000 for the second year equalling \$10,000 total per participant for ITAs. - Customers may choose the training provider that best meets their specific needs from any of the organizations included on the Eligible Training Provider List (ETPL).
+Data and information for each provider is provided to help the customer make an informed choice. - 6.
+Entrepreneurial Skills Training and Microenterprise Services Provide a description of how the area will coordinate and promote entrepreneurial skills training and micro enterprise services.